dina-web-nrm/collections-api-docker/README.md

 		# note that the script assumes self-signed SSL certificate being used
 		# (--cacert /tmp/certs/ca.pem should be removed if using commercial certs)
 		./demo.sh
+### The SSO (Keycloak)
+The configurations are in this project : https://github.com/DINA-Web/keycloak

 ### Manage the application server